Key differences between deeds and agreements

 Stamp duty may be payable on the execution of a deed.
 Consider seeking specialist tax advice.

 The G+T Execution App provides an execution block for an individual to execute a deed.
-It should be used in conjunction with the important general notes regarding Execution of Deeds and the specific information below.
+It should be used in conjunction with the important general notes regarding Execution of Deeds [include link to Execution of Deeds heading above] and the specific information below.

 There are specific requirements that must be complied with for a person to act as a witness for a real property transaction.
-Consider obtaining specialist advice in these circumstances.
+Consider seeking specialist advice in these circumstances.

-Witnessing the signing of a deed may be conduct using real time audio visual technology such as Zoom or FaceTime where the governing law of the deed is New South Wales, Victoria, or Queensland law.
+Where the governing law of the deed is New South Wales, Victoria, or Queensland law, witnessing the signing of a deed by an individual may be conducted using real time audio visual technology such as Zoom or FaceTime.
 There are strict procedural requirements if witnessing will be conducted using such technologies.
-Consider obtaining specialist advice if a witness and signatory propose to have the signatory’s signature remotely witnessed.
+Consider seeking specialist advice if a witness and signatory propose to have the signatory’s signature remotely witnessed.

 Disclaimer

-This execution block and accompanying explanatory notes are general information and are not intended as advice on any particular matter.
+This execution blocks available in the G+T Execution App and accompanying explanatory notes are general information and are not intended as advice on any particular matter.
 They have been created to assist in-house legal counsel with some key legal and practical requirements which commonly arise in the execution of deeds and agreements.
 The material assumes a certain level of legal understanding.
 It is not intended to provide an exhaustive guide nor is it a replacement for legal advice tailored to specific circumstances.

 No user should act or fail to act on the basis of any of this material.
 Gilbert + Tobin expressly disclaims all and any liability to any persons whatsoever in respect of anything done in reliance, whether in whole or in part, on this material.

 The G+T Execution App provides an execution block for an individual to execute a deed as an attorney.
-The execution block can be used for an individual executing a deed as attorney for either an individual or a company.
-It should be used in conjunction with the important general notes regarding Execution of Deeds and specific information which follows below.
+The execution block can be used for an individual executing a deed as attorney for either an individual or a company – however, if the individual is acting as attorney for a company it may be more appropriate for that attorney to sign in a manner authorised by section 126 of the Corporations Act 2001 (Cth).
+See the information contained in the heading Execution pursuant to section 126 of the Corporations Act.
+The App should be used in conjunction with the important general notes regarding Execution of Deeds and specific information that follows below.

 Attorney must be appointed by deed

-Importantly, an attorney may only execute a deed (rather than an agreement) on behalf of another person (individual or company) if that attorney has been appointed by deed (rather than by a verbal or written agreement or other acknowledgement) to do so – see MYT Engineering Pty Ltd v Mulcon Pty Ltd (1999) 195 CLR 636.
+Importantly, an individual who is acting as attorney may only execute a deed (rather than an agreement) if that attorney has been appointed by deed (rather than by a verbal or written agreement or other acknowledgement) to do so – see MYT Engineering Pty Ltd v Mulcon Pty Ltd (1999) 195 CLR 636, Commissioner of Stamps (Vic) v Papalia (1982) 12 ATR 866, 869, Re J (enduring power of attorney) [2009] EWHC 436, and Lift Capital Partners Pty Ltd v Merrill Lynch International [2009] NSWSC 7 at [37].
 The usual way to do this is by the principal granting a power of attorney in the form of a deed.

-There is an exception to this requirement under Queensland law (see the Property Law Act 1974 (Qld)), which provides that an agent of a signatory (for example, an attorney) need not be appointed under a deed.
-However, this only applies to deeds governed by Queensland law.
+There is an exception to this requirement under Queensland law, which provides that an agent of a signatory (for example, an attorney) need not be appointed under a deed.
+However, this only applies to deeds governed by Queensland law and does not replace the need to make enquiries as to the manner in which the agent was appointed and the source of their signing authority.

 Attorney signs their own name

-This execution block provides for the attorney to sign their own name.
+The execution block available in the G+T Execution App provides for the attorney to sign their own name.
 An attorney can sign in their own name if either:

-the power of attorney is governed by the law of a jurisdiction which has a statutory provision allowing the attorney to sign in their own name (currently NSW, NT (unless a contrary intention appears in the power of attorney), Qld, Tas, Vic and WA).
+– the power of attorney is governed by the law of a jurisdiction which has such a statutory provision allowing the attorney to sign in their own name.
+Except in the Australian Capital Territory and South Australia, statute law in each State and Territory permits an attorney, when exercising its power to execute documents on behalf of the principal, to sign a document using the attorney’s own signature.

-Outside these circumstances, the attorney may not be able to sign in their own name and specialist advice should be sought.
+Outside these circumstances, the attorney may not be able to sign in their own name.
+Consider seeking specific legal advice.

-Where a company executes a deed by an attorney, the important presumptions of due execution under ss 128-129 of the Corporations Act 2001 (Cth) are not available in relation to the deed itself as the execution is not in accordance with ss 127(1) or 127(2).
-However, those presumptions will be available in relation to the execution of the underlying power of attorney if it has been executed under s 127.
+Where a company executes a deed by way of an attorney and this occurs other than in accordance with section 126 of the Corporations Act 2001 (Cth), the important presumptions of due execution under sections 128-129 of the Corporations Act 2001 are not available in relation to the deed itself as the execution is not in accordance with section 126.
+However, those presumptions will be available in relation to the execution of the underlying power of attorney if it has been executed under sections 126 or 127.

-Sections 127-129 of the Corporations Act are discussed in further detail in the Execution block for Company section of this app.
+Sections 126-129 of the Corporations Act are discussed in detail in the Execution block for Company section of this document.

 Registration of powers of attorney

-Western Australia, where registration of a power of attorney is not required (although a power of attorney may be deposited with the Land Information Authority);
+– Western Australia, where registration of a power of attorney is not required (although a power of attorney may be deposited with Landgate);

-the ACT, where there are additional registration requirements for powers of attorney that are created in respect of conveyances or deeds.
+– the Australian Capital Territory, where there are additional registration requirements for powers of attorney that are created in respect of conveyances or deeds.

-The registration requirements in the various jurisdictions (including the precise circumstances in which registration is required) fall outside of the scope of this document.
-If registration of the power of attorney may be required, specialist advice should be sought.
-This execution clause may not be appropriate where registration is required.
+The registration requirements in the various jurisdictions (including the precise circumstances in which registration is required) fall outside of the scope of this material.
+If registration of the power of attorney may be required, consider seeking specialist advice.
+The execution block available in the G+T Execution App may not be appropriate where registration is required.

 As a general rule, if an instrument is executed under an invalid power of attorney or a power of attorney that post-dates the signed instrument, registering the power of attorney will not validate the instrument.

-This execution block provides for the individual who is executing the deed as an attorney to have their signature witnessed.
-The witness must be present when the deed is executed.
+The execution block available in the G+T Execution App provides for the individual who is executing the deed as an attorney for an individual or a company (other than in accordance with section 126 of the Corporations Act) to have their signature witnessed.
+The witness must be present, either in person or (in some jurisdictions) virtually using a real time audio visual technology, when the deed is executed.

-The execution block has been drafted so that it complies with the laws relating to execution of deeds by an individual in all states and territories in Australia.
-While witnessing is not strictly necessary under the laws of Victoria or Queensland, it is recommended that the requirement not be removed for Victoria or Queensland as witnessing serves an evidentiary as well as a legal purpose.
-Witnessing is necessary in all other states and territories.
+The execution block available in the G+T Execution App has been drafted so that it complies with the laws relating to execution of deeds by an individual in all States and Territories in Australia.
+While witnessing is not strictly necessary under the laws of Victoria or Queensland, it is recommended that the requirement not be removed for Victoria or Queensland.
+Witnessing serves an evidentiary as well as a legal purpose.

 There are specific compliance requirements for a person to act as a witness for a real property transaction.
-Consider obtaining specialist advice in these circumstances.
+Consider seeking specialist advice in these circumstances.

-Witnessing the signing of a deed may be conduct using real time audio visual technology such as Zoom or FaceTime where the governing law of the deed is New South Wales, Victoria, or Queensland law.
+Where the governing law of the deed is New South Wales, Victoria, or Queensland law, witnessing the signing of a deed by an individual may be conducted using real time audio visual technology such as Zoom or FaceTime.
 There are strict procedural and drafting requirements if witnessing will be conducted using such technologies.
-Consider obtaining specialist advice if a witness and signatory propose to have the signatory’s signature remotely witnessed.
+Consider seeking specialist advice if a witness and signatory propose to have the signatory’s signature remotely witnessed.

 Disclaimer

-This execution block and accompanying explanatory notes are general information and are not intended as advice on any particular matter.
+The execution blocks available in the G+T Execution App and accompanying explanatory notes are general information and are not intended as advice on any particular matter.
 They have been created to assist in-house legal counsel with some key legal and practical requirements which commonly arise in the execution of deeds and agreements.
 The material assumes a certain level of legal understanding.
 It is not intended to provide an exhaustive guide nor is it a replacement for legal advice tailored to specific circumstances.

 No user should act or fail to act on the basis of any of this material.
 Gilbert + Tobin expressly disclaims all and any liability to any persons whatsoever in respect of anything done in reliance, whether in whole or in part, on this material.

-Importantly, a partner may only execute a deed (rather than an agreement) on behalf of a general partnership if that partner has been appointed by deed (rather than by a verbal or written agreement or other acknowledgement) to do so.
+Importantly, an individual partner may only execute a deed (rather than an agreement) on behalf of a general partnership if that partner has been appointed by deed (rather than by a verbal or written agreement or other acknowledgement) to do so – for cases on this point in the context of an attorney appointed for an individual see MYT Engineering Pty Ltd v Mulcon Pty Ltd (1999) 195 CLR 636, Commissioner of Stamps (Vic) v Papalia (1982) 12 ATR 866, 869, Re J (enduring power of attorney) [2009] EWHC 436, and Lift Capital Partners Pty Ltd v Merrill Lynch International [2009] NSWSC 7 at [37].

 The existence of a partnership deed is not sufficient unless that deed expressly provides that an individual partner has the power to execute a deed so as to bind the partnership.